google-marketing-solutions/compass/packages/propensity/README.md

 ### 9. Automated scoring and media activation

-TODO(): add content when the Notebook is submitted.
+TODO(): Add content when the Notebook is submitted.

 ### 10. Media experiment analysis

-TODO(): add content when the Notebook is submitted.
+TODO(): Add content when the Notebook is submitted.